The Birth of a War Machine

 Psychological Conditioning

 The agoge also broke the fear of death.
 Spartan boys were taught that dying in battle was the highest honor, and retreat was the worst disgrace.
 Men who survived a defeat were called tremblers and were shunned by society.
 They were forced to wear patches of colored cloth, grew half their beards, and could not hold office.
 This social pressure was immense.
 In the phalanx, the fear of shame often outweighed the fear of the enemy.
-A soldier who broke ranks would bring dishonor not just on himself but on his entire family, and he would face ostracism for life.
+A soldier who broke ranks would bring dishonor not just on himself but on his entire family, and he would face ostracism for the remainder of his life.

 The Spartan phalanx was not a static wall; it was a dynamic tool capable of multiple tactical maneuvers.
 The following techniques were central to its success on the battlefield.